Jonas-Finkler/RMSD-finder/README.md

 The array (assignment(:)) is printed by the program.
 It means that atom number assignment(i) of structure A has been matched to atom i in structure B.

+## Rotation convention
+Rotations are performed around the center of mass if mass weighted RMSD is used or the average atom position if not.

 ## Compiling the code